Highland Opportunities and Inc - GuruFocus.com

 NexPoint Asset Management, L.P. is an SEC-registered investment adviser.
 It is the adviser to a suite of registered funds, including open-end mutual funds, closed-end funds, and an exchange-traded fund.
 For more information visit nexpointassetmgmt.com.

-Before investing in the Fund, you should carefully consider the Fund's investment objectives, risks, charges, and expenses.
-For a copy of a prospectus or summary prospectus, which contains this and other information, please visit our website at www.nexpointassetmgmt.com or call 1-800-357-9167.
-Please read the fund prospectus carefully before investing.
+The distribution may include a return of capital.
+Please refer to the 19(a)-1 Source of Distribution Notice on the Highland Funds website for Section 19 notices that provide estimated amounts and sources of the fund's distributions, which should not be relied upon for tax reporting purposes.

+No assurance can be given that the Fund will achieve its investment objectives.

-Shares of closed-end investment companies frequently trade at a discount to NAV.
+Shares of closed-end investment companies frequently trade at a discount to net asset value.
 The price of the Fund's shares is determined by a number of factors, several of which are beyond the control of the Fund.
 Therefore, the Fund cannot predict whether its shares will trade at, below or above net asset value.
 Past performance does not guarantee future results.

+Closed-End Fund Risk.
+The Fund is a closed-end investment company designed primarily for long-term investors and not as a trading vehicle.
+No assurance can be given that a shareholder will be able to sell his or her shares on the NYSE when he or she chooses to do so, and no assurance can be given as to the price at which any such sale may be affected.

+Credit Risk.
+The Fund may invest all or substantially all of its assets in Senior Loans or other securities that are rated below investment grade and unrated Senior Loans deemed by Highland to be of comparable quality.
+Securities rated below investment grade are commonly referred to as "high yield securities" or "junk securities."
+They are regarded as predominantly speculative with respect to the issuing company's continuing ability to meet principal and interest payments.
+Non-payment of scheduled interest and/or principal would result in a reduction of income to the Fund, a reduction in the value of the Senior Loan experiencing non-payment and a potential decrease in the NAV of the Fund.
+Investments in high yield Senior Loans and other securities may result in greater NAV fluctuation than if the Fund did not make such investments.

 CONTACTS